R160K/cdls/README.txt

 Options:
 	-h, --help : Displays help.
 	-v, --version : Displays the current version.
-	-w : Wrapper-mode; presents output in a way that is easier for wrapper scripts to read. (now default) -c : Console-mode; looks better running as a standalone program.
+	-w, --wrapper : Wrapper-mode; presents output in a way that is easier for wrapper scripts to read. (now default) -c, --console : Console-mode; looks better running as a standalone program.

 Commands: